 Balanced equations contain lots of information about chemical reactions.
-In this activity you will learn how to balance equations and how to read state symbols.
+In this activity, you will learn how to balance equations and how to read symbols of state.

-(Reactants are the chemicals we have at the start of a chemical reaction; products are the chemicals we produce by the end of the chemical reaction.)
+Reactants are the chemicals we have at the start of a chemical reaction and products are the chemicals we produce by the end of the chemical reaction.

-The Law of Conservation of Mass means we have to be careful how we write equations for chemical reactions.
-We write equations for chemical reactions like this:
+The Law of Conservation of Mass means that we have to be careful how we write equations for chemical reactions.

-(it's a good idea to read the → as "makes" or "becomes", so you have the sense of before and after).
+It's a good idea to read the → as 'makes' or 'becomes', so that you have the sense of before and after.